-Since the program began in 1990, hundreds of National Register signs have been placed across Montana.
+Each National Register sign includes a special logo and brief description of the property's historic significance.
+Since the program began in 1990, nearly 1,800 National Register signs have been placed across Montana.
 Montanans and visitors have come to recognize that a Montana National Register sign marks a place important to the history of our state.
-Other organizations have been soliciting orders for National Register plaques, but this is the only official sign program for the State of Montana and the only one that includes interpretive text detailing the history of your property.
+This is the only official sign program for the State of Montana and the only one that includes interpretive text detailing the history of your property.

 National Register Sign Application (Word)

 Note: If you are not sure about your property's status, your local government preservation office (planning office) can answer your questions.
 If your community does not have a preservation office, contact John Boughton at the State Historic Preservation Office: 406-444-7715 or email@example.com.

 All plaques are pewter-finished anodized aluminum with dark etched letters and are designed to withstand harsh weather.